wp-plugins/themes-plus/readme.md

 ## What's NOT included?
-* Bootstrap framework (needs to be included in your Theme)
+* Bootstrap framework (needs to be included in your Theme files)

+## Free Bootstrap Starter Theme
+We are running a Sister project which maintains a free **WordPress Starter Theme** built with Bootstrap.
+For more information, have a look at [http://them.es/starter](http://them.es/starter) or [https://github.com/them-es/themes-starter](https://github.com/them-es/themes-starter)

 ## Documentation